-The International Year of the Reef (IYOR) 2018 is open to any individual, organization, government agency and non-governmental organization that wishes to be involved.
+The International Year of the Reef (IYOR) 2018 is open to any individual, organisation, government agency and non-governmental organisation (NGO) that wishes to be involved.
 The International Coral Reef Initiative (ICRI) and its secretariat welcomes active participation from all.
-The ICRI Secretariat will provide overall direction for the IYOR 2018, but activities in each country are to be decided upon and organised at national and local levels.
+The ICRI will provide overall direction for the IYOR 2018, but activities in each country are to be decided upon, and organised at national and local levels.

 Ways to Support and Participate in IYOR 2018

 More Ways to Participate in IYOR 2018…